R-VGAL: A Sequential Variational Bayes Algorithm for Generalised Linear Mixed Models: The R-VGAL algorithm

-A possible problem with R-VGAL is its instability during the first few iterations.
-Figures \ref{fig:trajectories_S1000_Sa1000} and \ref{fig:trajectories_seed2023_S1000_Sa1000} in Section \ref{sec:sensitivityRVGAL} of the online supplement show that the first few observations can heavily influence the trajectory of the variational mean, making the R-VGAL parameter estimates sensitive to the ordering of the observations.
-Here, we propose a tempering approach to stabilise the R-VGAL algorithm during the initial few steps.
+A possible problem with R-VGAL is its instability in the first few observations, making it sensitive to the ordering of the observations.
+In Sect. \ref{sec:sensitivityRVGAL} of the online supplement, we run the R-VGAL algorithm on a dataset in its original order, and also on a random reordering of the observations, and find that the R-VGAL parameter estimates from these two runs differ.
+Figures \ref{fig:trajectories_S1000_Sa1000} and \ref{fig:trajectories_seed2023_S1000_Sa1000} in Sect. \ref{sec:sensitivityRVGAL} show that the first few observations can heavily influence the trajectory of the variational mean.
+Here, we propose a damping approach to stabilise the R-VGAL algorithm during the initial few steps.

-In standard batch variational tempering~\cite[e.g.,][]{mandt2016tempering, huang2018improving}, tempering is used to smooth out the objective function by ``down weighting" the likelihood $p(\y \mid \btheta)$ with a tempering sequence $0 < a_1 < \dots < a_M = 1$, thereby preventing the optimisation from getting stuck in local optima.
-Tempering is done by optimising the KL divergence between the variational objective $q(\btheta; \blambda)$ and a sequence of ``tempered" distributions given by $\eta_m(\cdot) = p(\y \mid \btheta)^{a_m} p(\btheta) / \mathcal{Z}_m$, where